 Best Places To See the Northern Lights

-If you are trying to find out where to go for the perfect northern lights winter sighting break then we have put together a list of the 6 best destinations you should consider visiting to this this spectacular natural phenomenon for yourself:
+If you are trying to find out where to go for the perfect northern lights winter sighting break then we have put together a list of the 6 top rated destinations you should consider visiting to this this spectacular natural phenomenon for yourself:

 1. Svalbard, Norway